 You can try them for breakfast with a fried egg on top.
 Have a few at lunch with a green side salad.
 And serve them at dinner as a side dish wherever you’d usually serve potatoes.

-I like to serve them with either a dollop of sour cream or some keto ranch dip.
+I like to serve them with either a dollop of sour cream or keto ranch dip.
 Even homemade mayo by itself is a delicious topping for these fritters.

 - 4 cups grated zucchini (about 2-3 medium zucchini)